mikowitz/webern/README.md

   `Webern` will assume that the highest possible value is present in the row and base the modulo value on that.
 In cases of integral pitch classes, the modulo will be the highest value in the row + 1.
-Non-integral rows should specify their modulo to avoid unexpected transformations.
+Non-integral rows should specify their modulo to avoid unexpected transformations. `:modulo` can also be set to `:infinity` to indicate that no modulo operation should be performed.

 `Webern.matrix/1` accepts a row as an argument and returns a printable matrix based on the row.